linode/longview/README.md

 The client is normally installed by running a one-liner provided by the Linode Manager, which will automatically detect your operating system and drop your client's API key onto the filesystem.

 The client installs itself to /opt/linode/longview and will drop the API key under /etc/linode/longview.key.

+Alternately, you can obtain a full copy of the repository, which will allow the Extras/install-dependencies.sh script to install (using cpanm) all required perl modules in a lib directory in your local copy of the repository.

 ### Running the Longview client